mbodiai/embodied-agents/README.md

 <details>
 <summary>Facillitate data-collection and sharing among roboticists.</summary>

-Reduce much of the complexities involved with setting up inference endpoints, converting between different model formats, and collecting and storing new datasets for future availibility.
+This requires reducing much of the complexities involved with setting up inference endpoints, converting between different model formats, and collecting and storing new datasets for future availibility.

 We aim to achieve this by: